j8unit-team/j8unit/parent-pom/README.md

 # J8Unit :: Parent-POM

-This project specifies the J8Unit's parent-POM, utilised by the various J8Unit projects' build processes.
+This project specifies the J8Unit’s parent-POM, utilised by the various J8Unit projects’ build processes.

 Note, this POM file exists in parallel to another main POM -- the aggregation-POM.
 Both are described more detailed in the following sections.